-Each batch will have two class representatives (one male and one female) to maintain liaison with the course coordinator and the course teachers regarding their progress and problems.
+Each batch will have two class representatives to maintain liaison with the course coordinator and the course teachers regarding their progress and problems.
 Student advisor/advisors will select class representatives.
 Class representatives can continue whole academic period to serve the class or in every semester new representative can be selected from the class.